TTTRC-Robotics/apex-appraisal/exercice_2/README.md

 ```
 - push your code

+You should edit exercice_2/exercice_2.ino again and add the following functions into it.

 - a function called multiplication with:
   - two int parameters called : number and factor
   - return a int